-IKEA Now Sells Solar Panels Kits in the UK
+IKEA Now Sells Solar Panels Kits and Home Batteries in the UK

 The household goods store proves their commitment to the environment yet again.